 The current cost and schedule estimates for completing the NGNP Project and for design, construction and operating an HTGR plant in a commercial application are based primarily on information developed in the FY 2007 Pre-Conceptual Design Work.
 This information was developed for the larger scale pebble bed and prismatic block design reactors (e.g., 500 MWt to 600 MWt) operating at 900°C to 950°C reactor outlet temperature in a configuration that included primary to secondary gas loop intermediate heat exchangers supplying hot gas to steam generators, turbines that produced electricity, and hydrogen production facilities.
-As noted, this information were completed in FY 2008 and FY 2009, (e.g., evaluation of end-user needs which resulted in a reduction in reactor outlet temperature to the range 750°C to 800°C).
+As noted, this information has been revised as the trade studies on variations from these operating conditions and configuration were completed in FY 2008 and FY 2009, (e.g., evaluation of end-user needs which resulted in a reduction in reactor outlet temperature to the range 750°C to 800°C).
 Data on prior work to characterize smaller prismatic block reactor designs (e.g., the MHTGR developed by DOE with General Atomics in the later 1980s) have also been used to examine the effect of lower reactor power, (e.g., 350 MWt versus 600 MWt).
 The pre-conceptual status of this information, however, results in only a 50% confidence in the estimated cost and schedule for the NGNP Project.
 More design effort is required to improve confidence in these estimates.